Darrel Williams Player Prop Bets for NFL Week 7 | Kansas City vs. Tennessee 10/24/2021

 Matchup vs. Tennessee

-- Williams had six rushing yards in his one career matchup against the Titans, 50.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchups, Williams put up six rushing yards versus the Titans, 50.5 fewer than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that matchup against the Titans.
+- Williams did not have a touchdown run in that outing against the Titans.

-- The Titans allow 107.7 yards per game on the ground, the NFL's ninth-ranked rush defense.
+- The Titans have the NFL's ninth-ranked defense against the run, surrendering 107.7 yards per game.

-- Williams and the Chiefs will face off against the NFL's 24th-ranked defense in terms of rushing touchdowns allowed (seven).
+- This year the Titans are ranked 24th in the league in rushing touchdowns conceded (seven).

 Recent Performances

-- In last week's matchup with the Football Team, Williams rushed for 62 yards on 21 carries while scoring two touchdowns on the ground.
+- Williams put together a 62-yard rushing performance in last week's matchup with the Football Team, carrying the ball 21 times while scoring two touchdowns.

-- He tacked on three receptions for 27 yards in the passing game.

-- During his last three games, Williams has racked up 131 rushing yards (43.7 per game) on 36 attempts with three touchdowns.

 Williams' Kansas City Teammates